xtekky/gpt4free/README.md

-we got a takedown...
+We got a takedown request by openai's legal team...

-here is a lil poem to in the meantime:
+here is a lil poem in the meantime:

 ```Once upon a time, in a land of code,
 A little boy sat, in his humble abode.